 You can also request a copy of any other personal information that we hold by writing to us at the address below.
 Alternatively, if you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.

-If you wish, you can make your request using the SG DSAR form.
+If you wish, you can make your request using a DSAR form.

 If we do hold information about you, we will: